 Choose MEDIA > Change EPS... or click on the Change EPS... button.

 BluffTitler has limited EPS support.
 It only imports filled shapes built out of lines and curves from uncompressed, unoptimized EPS files.

 Next to EPS files, the EPS layer also accepts bitmap files.
 Learn more

 To make sure animations perform at an acceptable framerate BluffTitler uses a triangle budget.
-In the current version this budget is set to 60.000 triangles per object.
-This may sound like more than you will ever need, but detailed logos can easily surpass this number.
+In the current version this budget is set to about half a million triangles per object.

 You can optimize your EPS file in the following ways: